Do what you can, with what you have, right where you are. – Theodore Roosevelt

 How will I look back upon this situation in 5 to 10 years or even next week?

 I hope that you get the idea.
 It is all about gaining perspective by thinking BIG.

 Adjust Your Standards

 Sometimes we stress unnecessarily because our standards are simply too rigid and inflexible.
 Are you the type of person who wants to make sure all things are perfect?
 Or maybe you are the type of person who has to be in control of absolutely everything?
-If you are one of these people, than maybe you should think about adjusting your standards and giving yourself a break every now and then.
+If you are one of these people, then maybe you should think about adjusting your standards and giving yourself a break every now and then.